-We have operations, agreements with third parties, and make sales in China, which may experience corruption.
+We have operations, agreements with third parties, and make sales in China.
+Companies with operations in China have been accused and found guilty of sales practices that involve unlawful activity, including violations of the FCPA.
 We believe to date we have complied in all material respects with the provisions of the FCPA.
 However, our existing safeguards and any future improvements may prove to be less than effective, and the employees, consultants and/or distributors of our Company may engage in conduct for which we might be held responsible.
 Violations of the FCPA may result in severe criminal or civil sanctions, and we may be subject to other liabilities, which could negatively affect our business, operating results and financial condition.
 In addition, the government may seek to hold our Company liable for successor liability FCPA violations committed by companies in which we invest or that we acquire.